relativitydev/relativity-test-helpers/README.md

 ## Licensing
 [MailKit NuGet](https://github.com/jstedfast/MailKit)

-# Runsettings vs App.config
+# New Runsettings option within TestHelpers
-As of update 7.1.0.X of Test Helpers, you can utilize Runsettings instead of being stuck to just app.config for your testing.
+As of update 7.1.0.X of Test Helpers, you can optionally utilize Runsettings instead of app.config for your testing.
+Both can still be used, but just not within the same Test Fixture, as the code does a hard swap of the value collection after the TestHelpers constructor.

+## Runsettings vs App.config
 To quickly describe Runsettings, it's just an XML file with data to be used only when a test is being run.
 Azure and other CI/CD pipelines use it to supply parameters during the test.
-Normally, this would be done via an app.config file, but cloud pipelines do not allow the use these, so the switch to Runsettings is necessary.
+Normally, this would be done via an app.config file, but cloud pipelines do not allow the use of these config files, so the switch to Runsettings is necessary.

 ## Configuring Runsettings in Visual Studio
 While in a testing project, you can simply utilize the Test dropdown menu at the top of Visual studio.
 You can checkout [Microsoft's documentation on how to setup a Runsettings file](https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019) for more details.